Setting Up New Loan Products

 Allows you to define how the repayments should be posted in the repayment schedule.

 When a repayment is entered for an account using Horizontal Payments it's the actual repayment schedule that will determine what should be paid first based on the due dates.
-The amount entered will always be used to pay each installment and only move to the next installment due, when the previous has been completely paid.
+The amount entered will always be used to pay each instalment and only move to the next instalment due, when the previous has been completely paid.